Vaccines for COVID-19

 COVID-19 vaccines are medicines that give you protection from COVID-19.
 They help your body to defend itself against the virus.

-Every resident in Ireland is eligible to get the COVID-19 vaccine.
+Every resident in Ireland is eligible to get a COVID-19 vaccine.

 A number of COVID-19 vaccines have been approved for use in Ireland.
 You can get more information on the vaccines from the Health Service Executive (HSE).